 T. Wayne Furr, Executive Secretary

-Council of Geographic Names Authorities
+Welcome to the Council of Geographic Names Authorities

 The Council of Geographic Names Authorities (COGNA) is an association of state and federal government agencies representing the official and recognized geographic names authorities in the United States who work to promote national standardization of the names of geographic features for official use throughout the country.

 The goal of national standardization is sought through cooperation among federal and state agencies that have responsibilities for administering names of geographic features and cultural entities as mandated by the United States Board on Geographic Names (USBGN).
 Standardization is important to eliminate confusion, uncertainty, and misunderstanding which may occur when more than one name is used for the same place or feature, when the same name is applied to different features, or the spelling of a name is inconsistent.
 The end result is incalculable savings in time and money by increasing the efficiency of a nation’s government and other institutions.
 It can prevent misunderstanding, and just as important, can eliminate the inconsistency that occurs when different agencies try to determine geographic name use.
 National standardization also allows a country to exercise its prerogative to establish its own standard names.
 This process started in the United States in 1890 when President William Harrison signed an Executive Order creating the United States Board on Geographic Names.
 The authority of the Board was expanded by Public Law 242—80 of the 80th Congress: Chapter 330—1st Session; S. 1262, 1947.